codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/codecov-testing.md

 ## Codefresh pipeline

-In this case, we have divided the testing and connecting Codefresh to Codecov into two different steps.
+In this case, we divided testing and connecting Codefresh to Codecov into two different steps.
 If they can be run within the same image, you could also connect them.

 **Testing step**
-Will run the command(s) for our testing tool.
+Runs the command(s) for our testing tool.
 This will generate the code coverage report upon running the pipeline.
 Please refer to the Codecov documentation for [supported testing frameworks](https://docs.codecov.io/docs/supported-report-formats){:target="\_blank"}.
 The [README of each example](https://docs.codecov.io/docs/supported-languages){:target="\_blank"} refers to possible frameworks that can be used.

 In general, ensure that the framework you use for testing and generating code coverage reports:
 * Produce code coverage reports in the supported file format